mactrem/com-tiles/README.md

 In addition the individual tile requests can also be batched to improve performance and in particular to reduce the storage costs because every HTTP range request on a cloud object storage has to be paid.
 This can reduce the number of tile requests by up to 90%.
-On a 4K display with a vector tileset for example this can result in a reduction from 45 requests with the classic approach to 5 requests with the batched approach.
+On a 4K display with a vector tileset for example this can result in a reduction from 45 requests with the standard approach (tile by tile) to 5 requests with the tile batch approach.

 For the basic concepts and a detailed descriptions of the format have a look at the [specification](packages/spec).